 We hold countless Canadian federal government records documenting all aspects of Canadian public life.
 Our objective is to target records that will not likely contain any exemptions under Canada's Access to Information Act and Privacy Act.
 The block review process has opened material on many subjects such as the following:

-- records providing evidence of the relationship between the federal government and Canada’s Aboriginal population;
+- records providing evidence of the relationship between the federal government and the Indigenous population in Canada

-- regional documents created across Canada as the federal government administered its numerous functions and activities; and
+- regional documents created across Canada as the federal government administered its numerous functions and activities

 Search our newly opened records now!

 See our index of records opened through LAC's block review initiative.

 This is also searchable through the Government of Canada Open Data Portal.